-Prior to becoming an attorney, Taylor was a lab technician providing R&D support at consumer products company Alaffia.
-She is currently enrolled at the University of Washington, working towards earning a master's degree in electrical engineering.
-Taylor received her bachelor's degree in biochemistry from The Evergreen State College.
-While in law school, Taylor served as a 1L board member of the Innocence Project Northwest (IPNW), was a 1L mock trial quarter finalist, and currently serves as the treasurer of the Washington Innocence Project, a state chapter of the former IPNW.
+Prior to going to law school, Taylor was a lab technician providing R&D support at consumer products company Alaffia.
+Taylor holds a B.S. degree in biochemistry from The Evergreen State College, a M.S. degree in electrical engineering from the University of Washington, and a J.D. from the University of Washington School of Law.
+While in law school, Taylor served as a 1L board member of the Innocence Project Northwest (IPNW) and was a 1L mock trial quarter finalist.
+She currently serves as the treasurer of the Washington Innocence Project, a state chapter of the former IPNW.
 Taylor was also an intern at the Northwest Anti-Defamation League in the summer of 2013.